AmeriKKKa's Most Wanted

 AmeriKKKa's Most Wanted is the debut studio album by American rapper Ice Cube, released on May 16, 1990, by Priority Records.
 It was his first solo album, after an acrimonious split from his former group N.W.A.
-The album was primarily produced by Public Enemy's production team The Bomb Squad.
-A critical and commercial success, it remains one of the defining hip hop albums of the 1990s.
+Primarily produced by Public Enemy's production team the Bomb Squad, the album was a commercial success, peaking at 19 on the Billboard 200, and was certified platinum in the United States on June 23, 1990.
+It received widespread acclaim upon its release, and is regarded as a hip hop classic and one of the best albums of the 1990s.

 Background

 Conception

 After departing from Ruthless Records and the West Coast–based group N.W.A, Ice Cube immediately moved to record his own album.
 Cube maintains that originally, he and N.W.A producer Dr. Dre still wanted to collaborate for Cube's debut solo, but the move was nixed by label powers:

 Linking up with Sir Jinx, Dr. Dre's cousin, Cube made use of pre-written notebooks of songs meant for N.W.A member/Ruthless co-founder Eazy-E. After relocating to New York, they worked on the songs, which included "Once Upon a Time in the Projects", "Get Off My Dick & Tell Yo' Bitch to Come Here" and "Gangsta's Fairytale", among others.
 Under fire from his former group with the song "100 Miles and Runnin', from the EP of the same name, he also recorded the song "Jackin' for Beats", using beats allegedly planned for use on the next N.W.A album, though he would use this several months later on the Kill at Will EP.

-After contacting Public Enemy's production team The Bomb Squad, they completed the album.
+After contacting Public Enemy's production team the Bomb Squad, they completed the album.
 The album received a fair share of production credited to various Bomb Squad members, with an appearance by Public Enemy frontman Chuck D, despite Jinx's claims that the only Bomb Squad member fully present was Eric Sadler.
 Hank Shocklee spoke on meeting and working with Ice Cube in a Cool'eh Magazine interview: